Control Flow Overview

 Running Integrations in Specific Order

-Without the Control Flow you could only schedule packages to run one later that another, but this is inconvenient, because you cannot always know how much data must be loaded and how much time it would take.
-But with Control Flow you can easily run the next package right after the current one finishes its work.
+Without the Control Flow you could only schedule integrations to run one later that another, but this is inconvenient, because you cannot always know how much data must be loaded and how much time it would take.
+But with Control Flow you can easily run the next integration right after the current one finishes its work.
 Just add Execute Integration components to a branch one after another.
 Or you can add Data Flow components in a sequence and perform a sequence of Data Flows.

 Perform Pre- and Post-Integration Tasks